DAMS MAY NOT BE SUCH A GOOD IDEA

 the whole process associated with constructing river dams would be healthy.

-Should we stop building any more and even remove a few already in place?
+Shall we stop building dams and even demolish a few already in place?

 you have an environmental question or comment, email